fipro78/osgi-ds-getting-started-pde/tutorials/osgi-component-testing.md

 The test can be executed via _right click -> Run As -> JUnit Plug-in Test_

+If you are interested in learning more about `osgi-test`, watch the recording of the following talk be Stefan Bischof: [Testing OSGi with OSGi-Test - OCX 2024](https://youtu.be/3YvvXGoOZAs?si=UHj9lka5MCQIEZmO)

 ### Dealing with implicit dependencies